Maritime Security Belt: 2022

-The third version of the exercise was held in late January 2022 over an area of 17,000 square kilometres (6,560 square miles) in the northern Indian Ocean.
+The third version of the exercise was held from 18 January 2022, with a sea phase starting on Friday the 21st over an area of 17,000 square kilometres (6,560 square miles) in the northern Indian Ocean.
 It included a range of tactical exercises like putting out fires on burning vessels, releasing a hijacked vessel, and shooting at air targets at night.

 The units participating in the exercise included: